WU-BIMAC/MicroMetaApp.github.io/README.md

 Find the full documentation at []()

-> **Important!** It is not recommended to mix different version of QuPath for working on Microcope files.
+> **Important!** It is not recommended to mix different version of Micro Meta App for working on Microcope files.
 If you started a project in v0.1.22, it is probably best to continue with that version - or start again with v0.1.26.

 ![Micro Meta App screenshots]()